jtdaugherty/brick/docs/guide.rst

-**NOTE: Unique names for all named widgets are required to ensure that the renderer correctly tracks widget states during application execution.** If you assign the same name two, say, two viewports, they will both use the same viewport scrolling state!
+**NOTE: Unique names for all named widgets are required to ensure that the renderer correctly tracks widget states during application execution.** If you assign the same name to, say, two viewports, they will both use the same viewport scrolling state!
 So unless you want that and know what you are doing, use a unique name for every widget that needs one.